Great Place to Work is not a one-year shot. It’s a Journey.

 Another important characteristic in a world of change is a company's ability to embrace that change and be consistent in its management.

-Showing a one-time interest in your people will not improve your culture.
-It can seriously damage your credibility.
-In fact, it may send the wrong message to your employees and clients giving the impression that the company is not willing to participate and change to improve its culture.
-If you are in it for the glory, do not worry, it will show.
+Showing a one-time interest in your people will not improve your culture - in fact, it can seriously damage your credibility, sending the wrong message to your employees and clients and giving the impression that your organisation is not willing to change to improve its culture.

 Building trust at the core of people management usually requires long-term effort, because adapting to change and creating new fruitful habits from data to action requires patience and perseverance.